Skip to main content

 • Staff Only

-The third series in the collection contains a sizeable amount of photographs, many of them taken by Moffett herself for various architectural research projects, as well as negatives and contact sheets.
-The photographic topics include cantilever barns, TVA dams, European architecture, and UT colleagues.
+Series III, Photographs, Contact Sheets, and Negatives (1972-2004), contains photographs, many of them taken by Moffett for various architectural research projects, as well as negatives and contact sheets.
+Topics include cantilever barns, TVA dams, European architecture, and UT colleagues.
 Some of the pictured locations are East Tennessee, various other places in the United States, England, the Netherlands, France, Spain, Italy, Greece, Austria, Slovakia, Poland, Russia, and the Ukraine.
 This series also includes files of photographs intended for her textbooks.

 Dates